Frc-dev/FrcBot/README.md

 - [ ] Handle some beatmaps returning -1 for its beatmapset id
 - [ ] Allow setting to set specific user you want the recommendations to pull from
 - [ ] Allow setting to set custom pp baseline
+- [ ] Add option to !r with a specific mod
 - [ ] Find a way to keep the database updated as new maps are ranked

 ---